faisitalia/OpenMed-PoC/INSTALL.md

 Note that since to install libraries it will try to build some native libraries (most notably [mediasoup](https://mediasoup.org/), you have also to install [the  appropriate C compiler](https://github.com/nodejs/node-gyp) for your platform.

+Hints for the more common cases:

+- on Debian and Ubuntu you need to run `sudo apt-get install build-essential`;
+- on RedHat and CentOS you need `sudo yum groupinstall 'Development Tools'`;
+- on OSX you need to install XCode command line tools.

 ### Installing mongodb

-The application stores data on Mongodb, this prerequisite is essential both for development and production.

-You need to install mongodb on your platform or use a cloud version.
+The application uses [MongoDB](https://www.mongodb.com/) to store data.
+Hence, this prerequisite is essential both for development and production.
+You need  either to install mongodb on your platform or provision a cloud-based instance.

 Instructions to install a local community edition are [here](https://docs.mongodb.com/manual/administration/install-community/)

 Many cloud companies also offers Mongodb hosted in cloud.
-You need to get the credentials to access it
+You need to get from them credentials to access it.

-Take note of the server host, user, password and database to use, since those informations are essential to connect to the database.
+Once you got the credentials, either local or in cloud, take note of the server host, user, password and database to use, since those informations are required to connect to the database.

 ### Provision an SSL certificate